-I work as data reporter with APM Reports.
-Before that, I’ve worked as a news applications developer at National Public Radio and participated in fellowships with City Bureau, the Chicago Reporter and the Reed College of Media at West Virginia University.
+I work as a data reporter at The Marshall Project.
+Before that, I’ve worked as a data reporter with The Arizona Republic and APM Reportsa, news applications developer at National Public Radio and participated in fellowships with City Bureau, the Chicago Reporter and the Reed College of Media at West Virginia University.
 I was previously a Senior News Applications Developer at the Chicago Tribune.
 Prior to joining the Tribune, I was the lead developer for OpenElections and Floodlight.
 I also frequently collaborated with the Work Department.
 Here are some past and ongoing projects that I have worked on.

 Monitor Chicago’s police reforms

 Making a tracker for reforms for the Chicago Police Department was something that I wanted to do when the Police Accountability Task Force released their recommendations in the spring of 2016, but didn’t have the bandwidth given my other responsibilities at the Tribune.
 So, I was excited when the Chicago Reporter asked me to build a tracker based on the U.S. Department of Justice’s recommendations for the department.
 Moreover, reporter Jonah Newman had done the difficult work of turning the report’s recommendations into structured data and tracking steps that the department had taken toward implementing those reforms.
 I worked with Jonah and data editor Matt Kiefer to figure out how to make the main story – that the department had fully implemented only a few recommendations – clear to the audience while also giving them the ability to explore other dimensions of the recommendations.